 I use the Lee Filters Landscape Polarizer, which works great!
 You simply attach the 105mm Ring to the front of your Filter Holder and then screw the polarizer in.
 I really like this setup because I can use the polarizer by itself, or in combination with my Little and/or Big Stopper.
 It also has a slight warm cast, which helps reduce the blue cast from the ND filters.

 Keep in mind, you don't always want to use a polarizer.
 Sometimes you really want to have a nice reflection.
-As you can see in the image below, the bright blue sky reflecting looks great!

 My favorite place to use Filters is in the Bahamas.
 You can get so many amazing effects by using ND filters!
 My favorite ND to use is definitely the Little Stopper, which is the 6 stop ND.
 I find that 6 Stop ND's allow just enough light reduction to create some really fun images.
 I love shooting with a 1/2 - 1 second Shutter Speed and showcasing the movement of the waves.